utamakevin/count_me_in/README.md

 # Welcome to My Second App
-Count Me In is a scheduling app that takes into account different timezones of its' users.
+Count Me In is a social app that allows people to create and join activities as groups.
+This app is made as an exercise to incorporate CRUD abilities (create, read, update, delete) into an app.
+The app can be accessed through this link https://countmein.onrender.com/.

 # How does it work?
-After creating an account, users can add their timezone.
-In the app, people can create groups or join existing ones, where their timezones are taken into account inside the group.
+On the home page, user can see different activities created by users.
+Upon creation, users are given the option to add a title, description and

 # Flow